sphis-sinco/__vslice-engine/docs/contributing/PULL_REQUESTS.md

 This policy ensures that PRs awaiting review are up to date and ready to merge.

 ### Merge conflicts and rebasing
-Some game updates introduce significant breaking changes that may create merge conflicts in your PR.
+Some engine updates introduce significant breaking changes that may create merge conflicts in your PR.
 To resolve them, you will need to update or rebase your PR.

 Most merge conflicts are small and will only require you to modify a few files to resolve them.
 However, some changes are so big that your commit history will be a total mess!